A Parallel Direct Eigensolver for Sequences of Hermitian Eigenvalue Problems with No Tridiagonalization: Proposed algorithm

 When we have a prior knowledge of the distribution of eigenvalues, we can use one clustering algorithm to divide the spectrum into different slices based on the previous computed eigenvalues.
-One famous clustering algorithm is the k-means algorithm~\cite{lloyd1982least}.
+One famous clustering algorithm is the \emph{k}-means algorithm~\cite{lloyd1982least}.
 The goal is to group any cluster of eigenvalues into a separate slice and let the boundaries of slices not cross any cluster of eigenvalues.
-Figure~\ref{fig:kmeans} shows the boundaries of slices when partitioning $256$ eigenvalues into eight groups, where the red asterisks mark the boundaries of slices.
-From it we can see that the k-means algorithm can capture the clusters of eigenvalues and separate them well.
-One potential problem of k-means partitioning is that different slices may be quite imbalanced, i.e., some slices may have many eigenvalues while others may have very few eigenvalues, just as shown in Figure~\ref{fig:imbalance}, especially when partitioning into many slices.
+Figure~\ref{fig:kmeans} shows the boundaries of slices when partitioning $256$ eigenvalues into eight groups, where the red vertical lines mark the boundaries of slices.
+From it we can see that the \emph{k}-means algorithm can capture the clusters of eigenvalues and separate them well.
+One potential problem of \emph{k}-means partitioning is that different slices may be quite imbalanced, i.e., some slices may have many eigenvalues while others may have very few eigenvalues, just as shown in Figure~\ref{fig:imbalance}, especially when partitioning into many slices.
 Figure~\ref{fig:imbalance} shows the result of partitioning the first $5000$ eigenvalues of matrix \texttt{H2O} from the SuiteSparse collection~\cite{davis2011university} into $256$ slices, where the \emph{y}-axis represents the number of eigenvalues in each slice.
 One slice contains only two eigenvalues while another one has 40 eigenvalues.
 Finding the optimal clustering of eigenvalues is a difficult task.
 In this work, we focus more on the goodness of separation instead of the load imbalance problem.
+The results of Example 2 in section~\ref{sec:num} show that the convergence rate of spectrum slicing algorithms is more sensitive to the relative gap between eigenvalues in different slices than the number of eigenvectors to be computed.

-A good clustering should satisfy the following objectives, see also~\cite{kecceli2018siesta}, \begin{enumerate} \item The clustered eigenvalues (separated by less than $10^{-7}$) should be kept in the same slice;
+A good clustering should satisfy the following objectives, see also~\cite{kecceli2018siesta}: \begin{enumerate} \item The clustered eigenvalues (separated by less than $10^{-7}$) should be kept in the same slice;

 \item The number of eigenvalues in different slices should be nearly equal;

 \item The eigenvalue range with each slice should be minimized. \end{enumerate} Objective $1$ is important for the orthogonality of computed eigenvectors, and therefore should be considered first.
 Objectives $2$ and $3$ concern the load imbalance problem, which is considered secondary in this paper.